Sara Kaufman née Faust

 THIRD CHILD – MALE STILLBORN

 Midwife Lea Barban assisted Sara on delivering a male stillbirth (niezywo urodzony płod) on September 25, 1908 in Rohatyn.
-He was buried the next day in the Jewish cemetery in Rohatyn.
-Dr. Telecki signed the death record and certified the cause of death as premature birth (przedwczesne urodzenie).
+Dr. Anton Terlecki examined the body the following day and certified the cause of death as premature birth (przedwczesne urodzenie).
+The stillborn was buried in the Jewish cemetery in Rohatyn the same day as the examination.

 FOURTH CHILD – CHAJE